yemisi567/yemisi567/README.md

 # Welcome to my GitHub Profile, I'm Mojisola Alegbe 😁

-A Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices
+A Frontend Heavy FullStack Engineer who loves building software solutions that run on web devices and mobile devices

 In addition to creating applications, I enjoy mentoring and helping beginner developers, and improving myself.